microsoft/VerifiableCredential-SDK-Android/README.md

 > note: this data model will change when pairwise feature is implemented.

 ### Receipts
-A `Receipt` is created for every card that is presented in a Presentation Flow.
-The purpose of a `Receipt` is to keep track of when a Portable Identity Card was presented and who that card was presented to.
+A `Receipt` is created for every verifiable credential that is presented.
+The purpose of a `Receipt` is to keep track of when a verifiable credential was presented and who that vc was presented to.

 ```kotlin
 data class Receipt (